Content updated March 2026

 2. Open a Spanish Bank Account

-Most payments related to the purchase (deposit, taxes, notary fees) must be made from a Spanish bank account.
+Most payments (purchase price, taxes, fees) are made through a Spanish bank account.

 3. Find a Property